Brian Fitzgerald | August 2, 2021Read full Article

 In 2018, the Center for Drug Evaluation and Research (CDER)10 at the FDA launched a pilot feasibility program to improve clinical information gathering, which is key to making drug approval decisions.
 In 2020, the program identified11 significant inefficiencies in the drug development process and suggested several areas of changes.
 P360 also conducted a review of the drug development industry, and discovered that 75% of studies have no integration tools and rely on manual data entries that produce disjointed workflows that are more prone to mistakes.
 Solutions like P360’s Trials360 simplify clinical study workflow by streamlining data management, improving productivity with adaptable capabilities across all phases of the clinical trial process.

 Innovative companies like P360, headed by CEO and Founder Anupam Nandwana, have answered the latest drug development call-to-action by providing simple solutions for pharmaceutical organizations and contract research organizations (CROs) with commercial-ready technology via its Trials360 platform.
-By delivering a 360⁰ industrial vantage point from big pharma, the prescriber, the investigator, and the patient, their advanced technologies have been able to improve the level of analytical efficiency compared to the traditional clinical trial model.
-Trials360 deploys capabilities that ensure the highest returns on data management, trial documentation, and patient involvement.

 One of the logistical goals of P360 is to break down clinical trial work silos and expand the workflow efficiency of multi-centered trials conducted across the globe.
 The results of such novel work by multi-national studies were recently on display by the RECOVERY Trial12 and the ACTT-1 study group13, which published their highly anticipated findings in the New England Journal of Medicine (NEJM) and the Journal American Medical Association (JAMA).
 This work, undertaken in 2020 by multiple hospitals in multiple countries (United States, Denmark, United Kingdom, Greece, Spain, Japan, Germany, Mexico, and Singapore) to investigate the efficacy of Dexamethasone14 and Remdesivir15 in COVID-19 patients, was probably the most critical therapeutic findings achieved by a global collaborative effort in the last decade.
 This is testament to the urgent need for more advanced technology that will reduce silo-style clinical research – in favor of data sharing, integrated planning, and commercial-readiness offered by Trials360.